alexhlee6/DokiCupidApp/README.md

 This application utilizes Rails and Postgres on the back-end, and React/Redux to manage the front-end.

-*Note: DokiCupid was a two-week project submitted as part of AppAcademy's full-stack curriculum.*
+*Note: DokiCupid was a two-week project submitted as part of App Academy's full-stack curriculum.*

 ![alt text](https://dokicupid-seeds.s3-us-west-1.amazonaws.com/splash.png)